melax08/site_checker/README.md

-# Python CLI site checker
+# Python CLI website and URLs checker

 <div>
-  <a href="#Features">Features</a>&nbsp;&nbsp;&nbsp;
+  <a href="#how-it-works">How it works?</a>&nbsp;&nbsp;&nbsp;
   <a href="#Installation">Installation</a>&nbsp;&nbsp;&nbsp;
   <a href="#How-to-use">How to use</a>&nbsp;&nbsp;&nbsp;
+  <a href="#Usage-examples">Usage examples</a>&nbsp;&nbsp;&nbsp;
+  <a href="#FAQ">FAQ</a>&nbsp;&nbsp;&nbsp;

 </div>

 ## Information

 ### Description

-This program with CLI-interface will help webmasters, system administrators and programmers check the functionality of the list of migrated sites.
+This program with CLI-interface will help webmasters, system administrators and programmers check the availability of the list of migrated websites and URLs.

 Imagine a situation: you need to **transfer 100+ websites** from one hosting to another, and then check their performance.
 Manually checking such a number of sites can take a very long time.
 With this program, you just need to list the necessary sites in a file, launch it and go drink coffee ☕

+### How it works?

+1. You specify the list of URLs to check using one of the methods described in <a href="#How-to-use">how to use section</a>.
+2. The program starts making requests to every URL and then, checks the <a href="https://en.wikipedia.org/wiki/List_of_HTTP_status_codes">response status codes</a>.
+In addition, the program checks the size of the requested page if the response code is `200 (OK)`.
+3. While the program is running, you will see the progress of requests, status codes and <a href="#Output-explanation">other information</a>.
+4. At the end, the program will display a list of problematic requests: those with a status code of `4xx` or `5xx` or `200` with an empty page content.

 ### Features